-Similar to cutthroat trout (Oncorhynchus clarkii), steelhead and other rainbow trout (Oncorhynchus mykiss) will likely be more sensitive to the changes in hydrology than the warming of waters.
-An increase in high flow events can disrupt spawning and rearing habitat, causing eggs to wash away or downcutting of stream beds, which can further alter healthy flow dynamics.
+(Oncorhynchus mykiss), as well as cutthroat trout (Oncorhynchus clarkii), will likely be more sensitive to the changes in hydrology than the warming of waters.
+An increase in high flow events can disrupt spawning and rearing habitat, causing eggs to wash away or stream beds to downcut, which can further alter healthy flow dynamics.
 Low summer flows can impact survival by causing stranding and heat mortality.
 Low flows can also negatively impact foraging and genetic diversity.